 The tree grows with an upright habit, spreading somewhat as it matures.
 It remains small, and is likely to reach a mature height of 2.5m or so.

 Okame is unusual amongst the flowering cherries in that it often produces a crop of small dark cherries - not palatable for humans, but useful for birds.

-Fill in the details below and we will let you know when Okame flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Okame flowering cherry tree are back in stock.

-Illustrative examples of pot-grown trees of this variety as supplied.
+Illustrative examples of 12L pot-grown trees of this variety as supplied.

 Approximate girth: 6/8cm.

 Trees should reach their mature height after about 10 or more years.